Michael Grandage: Michael Grandage Company (MGC)

 In 2016, MGC produced Eugene O'Neill's Hughie on Broadway starring Forest Whitaker.
 Following this, MGC expanded its activities while producer James Bierman left the company and producer Nick Frankfort joined alongside Stella McCabe as Executive.
 In addition to producing work in all media, MGC now offers a General Management service as well as looking after a select group of creative practitioners.

 In 2017, the company produced Labour of Love, a new play by James Graham in a co-production with Headlong.
 Directed by Jeremy Herrin and starring Martin Freeman and Tamsin Greig, this critically acclaimed production went on to win the 2017 Olivier Award for Best New Comedy.

 In 2018, they continued their commitment to quality work at affordable prices in the West End presenting Red by John Logan and The Lieutenant of Inishmore by Martin McDonagh – both directed by Grandage.
 Also in 2018, MGC announced a new film in development based on David Pitts' book Jack and Lem: The Untold Story of an Extraordinary Friendship.

 In 2021, MGC produced Ian McDiarmid in The Lemon Table - a short story by Julian Barnes adapted for the stage and presented in a tour of the UK by Wiltshire Creative, Malvern Theatres, Sheffield Theatres and HOME.

 In 2022, MGC produced Dawn French Is A Huge Twat, a one-woman show starring Dawn French that toured the UK from September and played The London Palladium before touring Australia and New Zealand in 2024.
 It was also filmed for the BBC.

 In 2023 MGC produced Orlando from the novel by Virginia Woolf in a new adaptation by Neil Bartlett, starring Emma Corrin and directed by Michael Grandage at the Garrick Theatre.

 In 2024 MGC produced Backstairs Billy, a new play by Marcelo Dos Santos starring Penelope Wilton and Luke Evans.
 It played a twelve week run at the Duke of York’s Theatre, directed by Michael Grandage and earning Dos Santos a Critics' Circle Award.

+In 2025 MGC produced My Master Builder, a new play by Lila Raicek starring Ewan McGregor, Elizabeth Debicki and Kate Fleetwood.
+The production, directed by Grandage, played at the Wyndham’s Theatre from 17 April to 12 July.